Check for the latest updates without running your Shortcuts.

 UpdateHubBeta Current Version: "VERSION" Update URL: "URL" UpdateHubBeta

 To ensure your privately hosted JSON file is in the correct format, I recommend using THIS Shortcut to create it.

 To add a manual search to your Shortcut, use a Text Action containing the name of your Shortcut then add the Run Shortcut Action linking to UpdateHub.

-When you check updates manually through your Shortcut, you’ll finish with 3 types of response codes.
+When you check updates manually through your Shortcut, you’ll be returned with a json file containing the version of UpdateHub and 3 types of response codes.

 If you feel UpdateHub is the right fit for you and your Shortcuts, you may use the following on your RoutineHub page.

 If you experience any issues or require assistance with this shortcut, please contact me via Reddit and I’ll get back to you as soon as possible.

 2.0.1 - Sept.
 24, 2019, 5:27 a.m.

 Welcome to UpdateHub 2.0!
 This update brings over 300 reworked actions to make room for a plethora of new features such as localisation and betas.. with an even smaller action count!
 If you use UpdateHub within your own Shortcuts I urge you to check the updated documentation and update your Shortcuts accordingly.